xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 Automatically succeed on a mundane pickpocketing attempt.

-Gives 3 Assets when contested with magic.
+Gives +3 when contested with magic.

 Cannot be used to pick items in use or attuned artifacts.